captainmarkos/api-mfa/README.md

 ```

-Make a `app/controllers/api/api_base_controller.rb` and make it look like
+Create a new file `app/controllers/api/api_base_controller.rb` and make it look like

 ```ruby
 class Api::ApiBaseController < ApplicationController